-Are you able to find a leader in a haystack?
+Are you able to find a leader in a haystack?by

 While the current labour market is highly competitive at all levels of experience, there is no more precious commodity than candidates for leadership roles.
 Despite effective leaders being widely recognised as the cornerstone of business success, our latest research shows that many organisations are quite simply failing at succession planning.